 Here are some web design tips that you maybe didn't know that Adobe's venerable was capable of – and may prove very useful for your next project.

 01. Use grid systems

 Grid systems can save a lot of headaches in web design.
-Try using free resources like Cameron McEfee's GuideGuide Photoshop extension and the Grid System Generator to make custom grids easy and accurate.
+Try using resources like Cameron McEfee's GuideGuide (opens in new tab) Photoshop extension to make custom grids easy and accurate.